-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Commodities

-Oil prices wavered overnight and were trading slightly lower early Tuesday as the impact of storms in Texas shut down roughly 13 per cent of U.S. refining capacity.
+Oil prices wavered overnight and were trading slightly near break even early Tuesday as the impact of storms in Texas shut down roughly 13 per cent of U.S. refining capacity.
 Gas futures pulled back after hitting a two-year high on Monday.
-At last check, both Brent and West Texas Intermediate were both trading lower.
+At last check, both Brent and West Texas Intermediate had edged slightly higher, shaking off early losses.
 The day range on WTI - which fell 2 per cent on Tuesday - is $46.45 (U.S.) to $46.96 a barrel so far.

 "Harvey continues devastating the Texas-Louisiana border and companies including Exxon Mobil and Motiva are expected to pause their operations, which should be reflected in U.S. oil inventories over the coming weeks and support a minor recovery in oil prices," LCG senior market analyst Ipek Ozkardeskaya said in a note.